A mean field game approach to equilibrium consumption under external habit formation: Numerical Illustrations of Mean Field Equilibrium

-Let us first illustrate in Figure 1 the sensitivity results of the MFE on the risk aversion parameter $p$.
-We choose and fix the model parameters $T=2,~\delta=0.1,~x_0=5,~z_0=1,~\mu=0.2,~\sigma=0.6$,~$x=5$ and take different values $p = 0.2, 0.3,0.5$ under the linear habit formation, and choose and fix $T=2,~\delta=0.1,~x_0=5,~z_0=10,~\mu=0.2,~\sigma=0.2$,~$x=1$, $\alpha=1$ and take different values $p = 0.2, 0.5, 0.7$ under the multiplicative habit formation.
-We first note that both MFE portfolio $\pi^l(t,x)$ and $\pi^m(t,x)$ are increasing in $p$, which are similar to the Merton's solution that an individual investor allocates less wealth in the risky asset when she is more risk averse.
-These results are reasonable because our relative performance is purely measured by the excessive consumption with respect to the average external habit, and hence the equilibrium portfolio behaves similarly to the one in Merton's problem when the wealth level is adequate.
-From the top panel, it is interesting to observe that when the habit formation process $\bar{Z}_t^l$ becomes reasonably large (after the accumulation over some time period), $\bar{Z}_t^l$ turns to be increasing in the parameter $p$, indicating that the more risk averse the agent is in the society, the lower average habit of the population is attained at the terminal time.
-The same conclusion also holds for $\bar{Z}^m_t$ under the multiplicative habit formation.
+From the top panel, it is interesting to observe that when the habit formation process $\bar{Z}_t^l$ becomes reasonably large (after the accumulation over some time period), $\bar{Z}_t^l$ turns to be increasing in the parameter $p$, indicating that the more risk averse the agent is, the lower average habit of the population is attained at the terminal time.
+The same conclusion also holds for $\bar{Z}^m_t$.
 These results are reasonable because the average habit level has adverse effect in the expected utility, the larger risk aversion (smaller $p$) would lead to a lower mean field equilibrium habit level at the terminal time.
-We also see from the left panel that both $C^l(t,x)$ and $C^m(t,x)$ are roughly decreasing in $p$, indicating that the more risk averse representative agent chooses higher MFE consumption plan.
-This can be essentially explained by the fact that the smaller $p$ value implies that the representative agent feels more painful when the MFE consumption rate is close to or lower than the external habit level and will hence consume more aggressively.
-In addition, three plots of $C^m(t,x)$ further show that the smaller $p$ value leads to the higher rivalry in the consumption behavior.
-When $p=0.2$, the representative agent would increase the MFE consumption over time similar to the behavior under the linear and addictive habit formation; while when $p=0.5$, the representative agent may decrease the MFE consumption in view of the decreasing external habit level of the population.
+We also see that both $C^l(t,x)$ and $C^m(t,x)$ are roughly decreasing in $p$, indicating that the more risk averse representative agent chooses higher MFE consumption plan.
+This is consistent with the intuition that the smaller $p$ value indicates that the representative agent is more risk averse towards the difference between the consumption rate and the benchmark habit formation, i.e. the representative agent feels more painful when the MFE consumption rate is close to or lower than the external habit level and hence consumes more aggressively.
+In particular, under the multiplicative habit formation, the representative agent behaves more aggressively and would increase the MFE consumption over time similar to the behavior driven by the addictive habit constraint in the case of linear habit formation (see the plot when $p=0.2$).
+On the other hand, when $p$ is close to $1$ (see the plot when $p=0.7$) and the representative agent is more risk neutral towards the distance between the consumption rate and the benchmark habit formation, under the multiplicative habit formation, the representative agent may strategically decrease the MFE consumption because the resulting habit formation process of the population is also decreasing.